 - If the intern is doing the internship as a part of her curriculum, insist on getting an NOC issued by her college.
-(On Internshala this entire process is automated once you change the status of the applicant to ‘hired’)

-- Always keep a backup- while announcing the result keep 2/3 (or in the proportion of the number of openings) candidates in waiting.
+- Always keep a backup – while announcing the result keep 2/3 (or in the proportion of the number of openings) candidates in waiting.
 If somebody drops out, extend the offer letter to the candidates in waiting.

 Interns coming on board is just the beginning.
 If you expect great work from interns, make sure that you’re providing a great experience and mentoring too.
-Their role and tasks should be well defined; it should be as aligned with his/her career interests as possible so that the interns put in their best efforts, learn, and also have fun.
+Their role and tasks should be well defined; it should be as aligned with their career interests as possible so that the interns put in their best efforts, learn, and also have fun.